GraionDilach/ExtraExpandedEnhancedEncounters/readme.md

 Changed: Moonblade no longer provides additional magical fire resistance, and the leech-life damage is delivered as magic damage.
 Restored BGEE assumption of using Dagger class.
 Changed: Melia's Ring of Accurate Striking only provides +1 Melee THAC0 (Mulahey's remained untouched).
 Changed: No longer substitute vanilla items but patch them (Xan's Moonblade, Magma Bulwark, Bimmy's helmet).
-Changed: The mod no longer tries to completely rearrange th3e contents of Mulahey's chest.
+Changed: The mod no longer tries to completely rearrange the contents of Mulahey's chest.
 Changed: Removed additional type of healing potions and substituted them with BG1 counterparts and Potion of Fortitude.

 ### Version 3.1